Wisconsin Department of Transportation

 The Wisconsin Department of Transportation (WisDOT) is a governmental agency of the U.S. state of Wisconsin responsible for planning, building and maintaining the state's highways.
-It is also responsible for planning transportation in the state relating to rail, including passenger rail, public transit, freight water transport and air transport, including partial funding of the Milwaukee-to-Chicago Hiawatha Service provided by Amtrak.
+It is also responsible for planning transportation in the state relating to rail, including passenger rail, public transit, freight water transport and air transport, including partial funding of the Milwaukee-to-Chicago Hiawatha provided by Amtrak.

 The Wisconsin DOT is made up of three executive offices and five divisions organized according to transportation function.
 WisDOT's main office is located at Hill Farms State Transportation Building in Madison, and it maintains regional offices throughout the state.

 History

-In 1905 the state legislature introduced an amendment to the state constitution that would allow the state to fund construction and improvement of roads.
+In 1905, the state legislature introduced an amendment to the state constitution that would allow the state to fund construction and improvement of roads.
 It was approved by voters in 1908.
 On June 14, 1911 governor Francis McGovern signed legislation that created the State Highway Commission.
 Its members met for the first time three days later.
 The commission originally consisted of five part-time members and nine permanent employees.
 Its duties included reviewing proposed highway projects and regulating the construction and inspection of highways and bridges.
 In 1912, the commission started the Wisconsin Road School.
 This brought together numerous road professionals to develop construction and maintenance best practices.
 A highway fund was created in 1925 by charging a tax on fuel of two cents per gallon.
 The commission received $15.2 million over the next fiscal year.
 The commission was reorganized in 1929, changing it to three full-time members.
-Over the 1930s and 40s, the responsibilities of the commission continued to expand.
-By 1940 it had 500 employees.
-In 1967 the Highway Commission was merged with the Wisconsin Aeronautics Commission, Department of Motor Vehicles, and the Wisconsin State Patrol to form the Wisconsin Department of Transportation.
+During the 1930s and 1940s, the responsibilities of the commission continued to expand.
+By 1940, it had 500 employees.
+In 1967, the Highway Commission was merged with the Wisconsin Aeronautics Commission, Department of Motor Vehicles, and the Wisconsin State Patrol to form the Wisconsin Department of Transportation.

+In 2014, Wisconsin voters ratified an amendment to the state constitution enshrining the existence of the state Department of Transportation, and requiring that transportation-related taxes and fees must be deposited in a transportation fund, which can be used solely for transportation-related purposes.

 Structure

 The department is led by the executive offices.
 This level is composed of the Office of Public Affairs, the Office of General Counsel and the Office of Policy, Finance, and Improvement as well as the positions of secretary deputy secretary, and assistant deputy secretary.
-Below this are five divisions.
+Below this, there are five divisions.